 - Carrots!
 Wait, did you see that one coming?

-- Pineapple --> We're using a whole tin of crushed pineapple and *some* of the juices.
+- Pineapple --> We're using a whole tin of crushed pineapple and *most* of the juices.

 - All purpose flour --> To balance things out.